libratbag/libratbag/README.md

   - Index -> index of the profile
   - Resolutions -> array of object paths with interface Resolution
   - Buttons -> array of object paths with interface Button
+  - Leds -> array of object paths with interface Led
   - ActiveResolution -> index of the currently active resolution in Resolutions
   - DefaultResolution -> index of the default resolution in Resolutions
 - Methods: